Skip to main content

 Investing in the next wave

-BEO and Sky’s £1 million partnership is backing Black entrepreneurs to grow and develop their own businesses in the UK.
+BEO and Sky’s £1 million partnership continues for 2024, backing Black entrepreneurs to grow and develop their own businesses in the UK.

 • Despite being shown to be significantly more innovative than counterparts, many ethnic minority founders struggle to access external finance to help their businesses survive and grow.